Colus

+Evolution

-EvolutionColus is related to the New Zealand genus Austrofusus.
+Colus is related to the New Zealand genus Austrofusus.

 Taxonomy

 The name Colus is not available from Humphrey, 1797 (published in a work placed on the Official Index).
 Most recent authors use the name Colus Röding, 1798 for the genus instead of Sipho Bruguière, 1792.
 Iredale (1919b) mentioned: "This name cannot be defended by anyone" and was rejected by the ICZN (Op.
 21).
 Also Tritonofusus Beck, 1874 cannot be used because of the rules of priority.

 Species

 Species within the genus Colus include: